szabgab/slides/google-gcp/intro.md

 ## Exercise 2
 {id: exercise-2}

-* Install and configure Google Cloud SDK
+* Install and configure Google Cloud SDK.
 * Access the instance using gcloud.
-* Create an instance using on the console or using
+* Create an instance using on the console or using.
 * [gcloud compute instances create](https://cloud.google.com/sdk/gcloud/reference/compute/instances/create)
-* Create a file on the instance (just to see it remained on the new instance)
+* Create a file on the instance (just to see it remained on the new instance).
-* Create a snapshop
+* Create a snapshop.
-* Create a new instance based on the snapshot
+* Create a new instance based on the snapshot.

 ## Metadata
 {id: metadata}

-* Some are provided by Google
+* Some are provided by Google.
-* Some can be set by us either project-wide or per instance
+* Some can be set by us either project-wide or per instance.

 ## Access Metadata
 {id: access-metadata}